 So, it’s only natural for a singer, to want to protect their voice and do everything in their power to maintain proper vocal health.

 5. Hearing the band or backing tracks when singing live on stage

 A standard practice in live performance is for singers to wear an ear piece, so they can hear an audio feed from the soundboard.
 The reason for this, as you may guess, has to do with how sound carries and reflects off objects when it plays through speakers.
 This effect can cause delays in sound reaching their ears, and can make keeping in time with the band a bit more difficult.
 Another reason that it is important for a singer to hear the rest of the band is that they may need to hear cues about when it is their turn to sing.
 Check out my more detailed post on how ear monitors work.

 In ear monitors are also helpful because it allows singers to hear the sound from their mic and other musicians better so they can blend their voices with theirs for a more even sound during performances.

 In ear monitors come in many shapes and sizes.
 Some are custom-made for an exact fit while others are made with a universal design that will work just as well no matter the size of your ears or the shape of your head. – They are lightweight and comfortable, making them less distracting than wedges would be.

 6. Advantages for a singer using earphones vs wedge monitor?

-IEM systems, offer a singer a number of advantages over wedge monitors in general, and they are often used by performers who need to hear their own voice.
+IEM systems, offer a singer a number of advantages over wedge monitors in general, and they are often used by performers who need to hear their own voice in the microphone.
 The sound quality is better, and enables them to hear audio cues much better.
 Another advantage is that singers can custom-fit earpieces to their own ears, which makes wearing them more comfortable.
 Also, they enable a sound engineer to communicate with any performers on stage without the audience also overhearing.